exercism/problem-specifications/exercises/minesweeper/instructions.md

 The board itself is a rectangle composed of squares that are either empty (` `) or a mine (`*`).

 For each empty square, count its number of adjacent mines (horizontally, vertically, diagonally).
-If the empty square has no adjacent mines, leave it empty, otherwise replace it with the adjacent mines count.
+If the empty square has no adjacent mines, leave it empty.
+Otherwise replace it with the adjacent mines count.

 For example, you may receive a 5 x 4 board like this (empty spaces are represented here with the '·' character for display on screen):